A Coruña: Name

 One proposed etymology derives Crunia from Cluny, the town in France.
 During its height (c.
 950) the Cluniac religious movement became very prominent in Europe.
 There is another town named Coruña in Burgos Province.

 A more likely possibility is that the name simply means "The Crown", which in Galician is A Coroa.
 It seems less likely that it traces back to the Galician clunia.
 The name is reputedly from the Greek Κορώνα (Crown), referring to the crown of Geryon that was buried by Hercules under the lighthouse he built to his honour.
 The hero Hercules slew the giant tyrant Geryon after three days and three nights of continuous battle.
 Hercules then—in a Celtic gesture—buried the head of Geryon with his weapons and ordered that a city be built on the site.
 The lighthouse atop a skull and crossbones representing the buried head of Hercules' slain enemy appears in the coat-of-arms of the city of A Coruña, Loukeris (2019).

-A proxy evolution within the Portuguese language points out to the Latin word Colonya as its origin, where the L was transformed into R which occurs widely in Portuguese.
+A proxy evolution within the Portuguese language points to the Latin word Colonya as its origin, where the L was transformed into R which occurs widely in Portuguese.
 A similar happening can be found today in Coronie, a Surinamese town which also made its course outside the Portuguese system.

 A folk etymology incorrectly derives Coruña from the ancient columna, or Tower of Hercules.